hannahjbooth/hannahjbooth/README.md

 📚 I am trained in development to Bootcamp level

-💭 I also spend a lot of my free time expanding my coding and tech knowledge
+💭 I also spend a lot of my free time expanding my coding and technical knowledge

 💻 I currently work as a Freelance Web Developer